 This one-year graduate certificate program builds on prior education to prepare students with management skills specific to the global hospitality industry.

 With a strong focus on operations and business practices, students explore management perspectives while gaining advanced knowledge and skills in finance, human resources, sustainable hospitality operations, and event management.

-Graduates possess the TrainCan Advanced Food Safety Certificate and are well-prepared to demonstrate management skills including leadership and sound decision-making to support business objectives in the global hospitality industry.
+Graduates possess the TrainCan Advanced Food Safety Certificate as well as Smart Serve Certification and are well-prepared to demonstrate management skills including leadership and sound decision-making to support business objectives in the global hospitality industry.

 Student AvailabilityConestoga College facilitates recruitment on an ongoing basis - there are no hard deadlines.
 Typical time frames for work terms are listed below.

 Postings are accepted beginning four months before the start of a term until all students have secured employment provided the minimum 12 consecutive weeks of full-time work is met.